A Gazan father went to register his twins’ births. They were killed in an Israeli airstrike, hospital officials say - KESQ

 “She just gave birth.
 Please let me see her.”

 Hours earlier, the Palestinian father-of-two left his apartment in Deir al-Balah to collect birth certificates for his three-day-old twins – Aysal and Aser, a boy and a girl.
-But while he was out, he said, he received a phone call that an Israeli strike had hit his home, killing the two babies, along with his wife, Jumana.
+But while he was out, he said, he received a phone call that an Israeli strike had hit his home, killing the two babies, along with his wife, Jumana, aged 28.

 Footage filmed by a freelance journalist working for CNN showed dozens of mourners crowded around Al Qumsan at Al Aqsa Hospital.
 Men attempt to console the bereft widower, gently stroking his forehead.